 Hot water can escape from tank causing injury.
-Operate relief valve or remove drain plug only when the tank water is cold.
+Operate relief valve or remove drain plug only when the tank water is cold

-• Also, open the Pressure-Temperature Relief valve to prevent air locking while draining.
+• Also, open the Pressure-Temperature Relief Valve at the top right portion of the tank to prevent air locking in the tank while draining.